InnovMetierEtat/innovmetieretat.github.io/index.markdown

 is given.
 These are only guidelines, but exist to help you run a hack day in the easiest possible way.

-## Réflexions sur les Savoir-Faire et l'Innovation
+## Réflexions sur les Savoir-Faire et l'Innovation Métier de l'Etat

 Once you know when and how your event will take place, you'll want to tell the world about it.
 At a bare minimum, you should decide on a canonical place where